 Where to Go from Here

-For more on business case cost-benefit analysis, see the online articles:
+For more on business case cost-benefit anaysis see these online articles.

-3. Total Cost of Ownership CBA: Uncover Hidden Costs
+3. Total Cost of Ownership CBA: Find Hidden Costs

 - We know the obvious costs but how large are the hidden costs?